Snowflake-Labs/sfquickstarts/site/sfguides/src/mlpf_forecasting_ad/mlpf_forecasting_ad.md

         menu_item_name LIKE 'Lobster Mac & Cheese'
 );

---Build Forecasting model:
-CREATE OR REPLACE forecast lobstermac_forecast (
+-- Build Forecasting model; this could take ~15-25 secs; please be patient CREATE OR REPLACE forecast lobstermac_forecast (
     INPUT_DATA => SYSTEM$REFERENCE('VIEW', 'lobster_sales'),
     TIMESTAMP_COLNAME => 'TIMESTAMP',
     TARGET_COLNAME => 'TOTAL_SOLD'
 );

--- Show models to confirm training has completed:
+-- Show models to confirm training has completed
 SHOW forecast;
 ```
 In the steps above, we create a view containing the relevant daily sales for our Lobster Mac & Cheese item, to which we pass to the forecast function.
 The last step should confirm that the model has been created, and ready to create predictions.